HDMI Cables FAQ

 technology has NOTHING to do with the cable itself.
 Some cable

-vendors are misleading customers and promoting "120Hz technology" as a
+vendors are misleading customers and promoting "120Hz or 240Hz technology" as a

 cable feature.
 It is NOT.
 So, to answer the question - ANY